 The P-Workshop (The Phonetics/Phonology Workshop)

 The Phonetics/Phonology Workshop is the meeting series of the Phonetics and Phonology Research Group.
-We normally meet on Thursdays at 1:10, every other week or so, in the Dugald Stewart Building, although we sometimes co-organise events with other research groups.
+We normally meet on Thursdays (but not every Thursday) at 1:10, in the Dugald Stewart Building, and we sometimes co-organise events with other research groups.
 The P-Workshop programme consists of talks, seminars and discussions on subjects relating to phonetics, phonology and speech technology.
 It is organised jointly by Patrick Honeybone, James Kirby and Bert Remijsen.
 If you would like to give a talk, suggest a reading, or lead a session we would love to hear from you: send us an email.

 Recent and upcoming events